How to Adjust Bezel Settings to Fit Cabochons

 How to adjust a bezel setting for a cabochon

 There are several ways that you can adjust a bezel setting to fit a stone that has a minor plus tolerance.
 Usually, you are only talking about a fraction of a millimetre and often a very small adjustment will make all the difference in allowing your stone to fit.

 Bear in mind that when you solder your setting onto the piece of jewellery you are annealing the metal (softening), this will assist somewhat in partially helping the stone fit easier as the metal will be a bit more pliable.

 You can also ever-so-slightly gently ease the top of the setting out using the tips of half round pliers to allow your cabochon to fit.

 Stone setting burrs are not just for making your own settings or for flush settings, they have a multitude of uses and are brilliant for gradually grinding away a little metal allowing the stone to have a better fit.
 Burrs are essential if using cast settings which are generally thicker as the methods above would not be suitable for these.
 Using a burr would also be much neater and efficient.

 Go carefully though if you are using die struck bezel settings as these are made from thinner metal so you don't want to be heavy-handed and find you have burred right through the wall of the bezel!
 Stone setting burrs come in various shapes and sizes, a cylinder burr (pictured above) is a good shape to use for this method.

-The Dremel 4000 Multi Tool with flexible shaft is a must have for jewellers, the flexible shaft enables precise, detailed work.
-Brilliant for detailed sanding, carving, engraving, cutting, grinding, cleaning and polishing.
+The Dremel Multi Tool is a must have for jewellers, enabling precise, detailed work - brilliant for detailed sanding, carving, engraving, cutting, grinding, cleaning and polishing.